 Kansai Paint’s Technology

-Kansai Paint has its R&D facilities and organizations located collectively in its R&D Center at Hiratsuka, Japan.
+Kansai Paint has its R&D facilities and organizations located collectively in its R&D Center in Hiratsuka, Japan.
 Basic technological research is also centralized at the same premises together with both dedicated technical experts and advanced laboratory equipment.

 As a paint manufacturer, Kansai Paint researches these application technologies in order to achieve a high level of customer satisfaction by providing services and an integrated system of paint and application processes.
-For example, the R&D team of Kansai Paint’s Automotive OEM Coatings division has introduced a full-size application line in its laboratory at Hiratsuka which is identical to one used at a car manufacturer’s plant.
+For example, the R&D team of Kansai Paint’s Automotive OEM Coatings division has introduced a full-size application line in its laboratory in Hiratsuka which is identical to the one used in a car manufacturer’s plant.
 This allows the R&D teams to gather the necessary data to pursue, in a practical manner close to the car manufacturer’s line conditions, further development in both the paint and paint application fields.